billettg/npmhome/README.md

 Self-hosted and fully automated dashboard for your Nginx Proxy Manager proxy hosts!

+## Features

+- NEW - Mobile support
+- Automatically populated dashboard
+- No authentication required other than initially setting up the config.json as this happens automatically using the API with bearer tokens
+- Clean and simple interface

 ## Instructions

 Create a config.json file with the following content: